 There are a lot of people involved in making Pride happen, from venue owners and the staff asking their businesses to get involved right through to directors and business owners keen to show their support, pride and commitment to equality and diversity in Bristol.

-Pride is organised by volunteers from LGBT Bristol who bring along their skills, experience and passion to Pride in between their day jobs.
+Pride is organised by volunteers from the LGBT+ community who bring along their skills, experience and passion to Pride in between their day jobs.
 Just some of team:

 Daryn J Carter

-Working in equality & diversity for over 13 years Daryn worked as a Recruitment Manager at BBC Bristol and BBC Monitoring before leaving in 2009 to help make Pride happen and follow a passion to actually make a difference.
-With vast experience in running events, marketing and the ability to juggle (a lot) Daryn is a freelance Marketing Manager and Director of We Are: Fest CIC, running events, workshops, working with corporate partners, dancing to 80s music and playing Singstar.
+Working in equality & diversity for over 16 years Daryn worked as a Recruitment Manager at BBC Bristol and BBC Monitoring before leaving in 2009 to help make Pride happen and follow a passion to actually make a difference.
+With vast experience in running events, marketing and the ability to juggle (a lot) Daryn is a freelance Marketing Manager who can often be found running events, training workshops, working with corporate partners and dancing to 80s music.

-A job title won’t do justice, Director of We Are Fest CIC, coordinator of the community area and other stalls at Pride he also pitches in with anything and everything that’s thrown at him.
+A job title won’t do justice.
+Pride trustee and coordinator of the community area and other stalls at Pride, he also pitches in with anything and everything that’s thrown at him.
 Freddie is another person who has been with us for a few years ing started volunteering with Pride when he was Social Secretary for the LGBT Soc at Bristol University where he graduated in Animal Welfare & Behaviour which must be where he learnt how to herd cats.

-A super star we couldn’t do without!
 Jayne has helped with Pride for several years starting off managing events and coordinating volunteers.
-She now directs our Queer Vision film festival which is an exciting & diverse range of LGBT+ films in Pride Week and throughout the year.
+Spending the last few years making the Queer Vision film festival happen Jayne now focuses on our Green Room and is a Trustee of the charity.
 Keeping calm under pressure, utilising her fantastic skills and warm personality Jayne is also our main stage Artist Liaison on Pride Day.

-We some how managed to rope John in to help with Pride having only just arrived in Bristol from Australia.
-Keen to get stuck in and get to know the community John manages the Parade which involves coordinating organisations, the public and importantly the volunteers who keep it moving, manage traffic and our giant rainbow flag.
+We somehow how managed to rope John in to help with Pride having only just arrived in Bristol from Australia.
+Keen to get stuck in and get to know the community John liaises with our many organisations who offer their support and funding to Pride.

 Logistics & Site Coordinator